erincameron11/balloon-pop/README.md

 ---

 ## Introduction
-The purpose of this project is to use front-end technologies to create an interactive application for blowing up balloons.
+The purpose of this project is to use front-end technologies to create an interactive application for blowing up a balloon.

 ## Application Features
-* Blow up balloons by physically blowing near your machine's microphone
+* Blow up the balloon by physically blowing near your machine's microphone

 ## Tools and Techniques
 Technologies used include: